 Wander vibrant Vulcan Lane and Britomart for al fresco dining and fabulous shopping, check out the interesting Maritime Museum at the Viaduct Marina, and wander by the turquoise waters of the harbor amongst the silos and green spaces of Wynyard Quarter.

 If you do decide to visit the Sky Tower, why not jump off it.
-It’s definitely one of the more adventurous and fun things to do in Auckland.
+It’s one of the more adventurous and fun things to do in Auckland.
 Otherwise, grab dinner or lunch at Orbit revolving restaurant for a delicious meal with a view.

 And make sure to grab an award-winning ice cream creation from Giapo and take a break amongst the colorful flower beds of Albert Park.